huabin/fsfg/README.md

 # FSFG
-Feature suggestions for growing
+What if I were a product manager

 ### Purpose
-What if I were a product manager.
 Making Productions better

 ### How to Collaborate